serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 Serverless Framework v1.9 makes this system even more powerful.

-You're now able to reference to the current `serverless.yml` files root or options root parameters.
-This way you have access to all option parameters and don't need to specify the option you want to access.
+You're now able to reference the current `serverless.yml` file's root or options root parameters.
+This allows you to access all option parameters without needing to specify which option you want to access.

-Curious how this looks like?
-Here's a code example which illustrates how to use those enhancements:
+Curious how this looks?
+Here's a code example that illustrates how to use those enhancements:

 ```yml
 service: self-reference